Cattle egret: Taxonomy

-The cattle egret was first described in 1758 by Carl Linnaeus in his Systema Naturae as Ardea ibis, but was moved to its current genus by Charles Lucien Bonaparte in 1855.
-Its generic name Bubulcus is Latin for herdsman, referring, like the English name, to this species' association with cattle.
-Ibis is a Latin and Greek word which originally referred to another white wading bird, the sacred ibis, but was applied to this species in error.
+Before the description of the Bubulcus by Charles Lucien Bonaparte in 1855, the western cattle egret had already been described in 1758 by Carl Linnaeus in his Systema Naturae as Ardea ibis, while the eastern cattle egret was described in 1783 by Pieter Boddaert as Cancroma coromanda.
+Their former generic name Bubulcus is Latin for herdsman, referring, like the English name, to their association with cattle.
+The species name ibis is a Latin and Greek word which originally referred to another white wetland bird, the sacred ibis, but was applied to the western cattle egret in error.
+The epithet coromanda refers to the Coromandel Coast of India.

-The cattle egret has two geographical races, which are sometimes classified as full species, the western cattle egret, B. ibis, and eastern cattle egret, B. coromandus.
-The two forms were split by McAllan and Bruce, but were regarded as conspecific by almost all other recent authors until the publication of the influential Birds of South Asia.
-The eastern subspecies B. i. coromandus, described by Pieter Boddaert in 1783, breeds in South Asia, Eastern Asia, and Australasia, and the western nominate form occupies the rest of the species range, including Western Asia, Europe, Africa, and the Americas.
-Some authorities recognise a third Seychelles subspecies, B. i. seychellarum, which was first described by Finn Salomonsen in 1934.
+The eastern and western cattle egrets were first split by McAllan and Bruce in 1988, but were regarded as conspecific by almost all other recent authors until the publication of the influential Birds of South Asia.
+The eastern cattle egret breeds in southern and eastern Asia and Australasia, and the western species occupies the rest of the cattle egret's range, including southwestern Asia, Europe, Africa, and the Americas.
+According to the IOC birdlist, they are both monotypic species.
+Some authorities have recognised a third taxon in the Seychelles, A. i. seychellarum, which was first described by Finn Salomonsen in 1934, but this is now considered synonymous with typical A. ibis.

-Despite superficial similarities in appearance, the cattle egret is more closely related to the genus Ardea, which comprises the great or typical herons and the great egret (A. alba), than to the majority of species termed egrets in the genus Egretta.
-Rare cases of hybridization with little blue herons (Egretta caerulea), little egrets (E. garzetta), and snowy egrets (E. thula) have been recorded.
+Despite superficial similarities in appearance, the cattle egret is more closely related to the other members of the genus Ardea, which comprises the great or typical herons and the great egret (A. alba), than to the majority of species termed egrets in the genus Egretta.
+Rare cases of hybridisation with little blue herons (Egretta caerulea), little egrets (E. garzetta), and snowy egrets (E. thula) have been recorded.

-An older English name for the cattle egret is buff-backed heron.
+An older English name for cattle egrets is buff-backed heron.